 Graduate tuition benefits may be considered a taxable benefit.
 The value of graduate tuition benefits will be included in the employee’s taxable wages, and all applicable taxes will be withheld during the year the tuition benefits are received.

 courses, up to eight (8) credits for undergraduate and/or graduate courses per semester.

-|Fall/Spring Semesters – 100% tuition remission for up to 10 semesters to complete their degree in a Temple University undergraduate program.
-Dependent children may be full-time matriculated students, or they may be part-time matriculated or non-matriculated students.|
+|Fall/Spring semesters: Tuition remission for up to 10 semesters to complete a degree in a Temple University undergraduate program.
+Dependent children may be full-time matriculated students, part-time matriculated or non-matriculated students.|

-|Summer Sessions – An eligible dependent child who is a full-time matriculated student at any University, including Temple, may receive tuition remission for Temple University courses taken over the summer sessions.
+|Summer sessions: An eligible dependent child who is a full-time matriculated student at any university, including Temple, may receive tuition remission for Temple University courses taken over the summer sessions.
 For purposes of this policy, either one or both consecutive summer sessions are counted as a single semester, and therefore, will be counted as one of the 10 semesters for which a dependent child is eligible under Temple University’s tuition remission program.|

-|Temple Abroad – An eligible dependent child who is a full-time matriculated student at any University including Temple, may receive tuition remission for Temple University courses taken as part of Temple Abroad provided that he/she applies for and is accepted into the program through Temple University’s standard admission process.|
+|Temple Abroad: An eligible dependent child who is a full-time matriculated student at any university, including Temple, may receive tuition remission for Temple University courses taken as part of Temple Abroad provided that he or she applies for and is accepted into the program through Temple University’s standard admission process.|